Ahead, a platform that connects psychiatrists with patients, raises $9 million – TechCrunch

 In 2015, Andy Rink debuted Lully at a Y Combinator demo day.
 The product was meant to help children overcome night terrors.
-After years, and some clinical trials, the Lully product simply wasn’t effective enough for the company to feel comfortable launching, resulting in the company winding down and returning money to investors.
+Lully had plans to launch into new markets, such as bed wetting, but clinical trials found that the new products simply weren’t effective enough for the company to feel comfortable launching, resulting in the company winding down and returning money to investors.

 Today, Rink is onto his next big project: Ahead, a startup aimed at connecting patients with psychiatrists.
-It just got $9 million in funding led by TruePill.
+It just got $9 million in funding led by Truepill.

 Ahead is a platform that looks to help patients suffering from ADHD, depression and anxiety get the medical assistance they need through a combination of telehealth and in-person visits with providers.
 The company has its own clinics, and employs its healthcare providers as full-time employees.

-While most telehealth platforms contract out there HCPs, Ahead believes that its in the best interest of both the providers and the patients to bring HCPs in house.
+While most telehealth platforms contract out their HCPs, Ahead believes that it’s in the best interest of both the providers and the patients to bring HCPs in house.

 “We really care about the patient experience, and we care about having providers who really buy into our vision,” said Rink.
-“We think you the best way to get a mental health condition treated is by having a close relationship with your provider.
+“We think the best way to get a mental health condition treated is by having a close relationship with your provider.
 So, even though it’s more difficult, we’ve taken the stance of hiring only full-time providers to really deliver on that.”

 Ahead focuses primarily on the psychiatrist-patient relationship for conditions that are often treated with medication, rather than talk therapy.
-Ahead currently has one psychologist on staff for therapy and has plans to expand into that category, but has initially focused on psychiatry.
+Ahead currently has one psychologist on staff for therapy and has plans to expand into that category, but has initially focused on psychiatry, alongside a mix of nurse practitioners and physicians assistants.

-Ahead is also partnered with TruePill, its main investor, to offer a tightly integrated prescription delivery service for free to patients.
+Ahead is also partnered with Truepill, its main investor, to offer a tightly integrated prescription delivery service for free to patients.
 Ahead offers a patient portal that allows users to see their prescription and get delivery times, and soon the company will launch the ability to request refills through that portal.

 The company onboards patients in a 12-minute online process that includes a patient questionnaire.
-From there, Ahead sends the patient a list of HCPs in their area along with some background information about those providers, giving the patient the ability to choose who they’d like to be paired with.
+From there, Ahead sends the patient a list of HCPs in their area, along with some background information about those providers, giving the patient the ability to choose who they’d like to be paired with.
 If all goes well, that patient is always paired with that same provider through the duration of their experience.

 [gallery ids="2013007,2013008,2013009"]